J-Rajkumar/Diagnosis-of-Heart-and-Kidney-disease/README.md

 To predict any topic simply follow the template BackEnd/predict/

 ### FrontEnd folder
-To run FrontEnd, streamlit run FrontEnd/app.py
+To run FrontEnd, execute streamlit run FrontEnd/app.py

 Please find the screenshots below for FrontEnd